PaddlePaddle/PaddleVideo/docs/en/model_zoo/recognition/video-swin.md

    | Swin Transformer | UniformCrop | 32 | 224 | 82.4 | [VideoSwin_k400.pdparams](TODO) |

-- During the test, the Video-Swin-Transformer video sampling strategy is to use Linspace sampling: in terms of timing, from the first frame to the last frame of the video sequence to be sampled, `num_seg` sparse sampling points (including endpoints) are uniformly generated; Spatially, select 3 regions to sample at both ends of the long side and the middle position (left middle right or top middle bottom).
-A total of 1 clip is sampled for 1 video.

 ## Inference

 ### Export inference model